rafaelcorro/lunium-framework/README.md

 ├── log/                                    # → Contains the system log
 │   └── sys.log                             # → Records either events that occur in the system
 ├── public/                                 # → The public directory contains the index.php and HTACCESS
-│   ├── .htaccess                           # → Configuration file for use on web servers running the Apache │   └── index.php                           # → The front controller for all HTTP requests
+│   ├── .htaccess                           # → Configuration file used on web servers running the Apache │   └── index.php                           # → The front controller for all HTTP requests
 ├── system/                                 # → The system directory
 │   ├── core/                               # → The core directory